INSA-5ISS-safe-city-for-cyclists/ESP32/README.md

 }

 ```
-For example, you cant limit the maximum distance to 3m for the Lidar addressed at 0x11
+For example, you can limit the maximum distance to 3m for the Lidar addressed at 0x11

 ```cpp
 void setup()